-Q: What is Max Slippage and why is it important?
+Q: What is Max Slippage, and why is it important?

 A: Max Slippage is the predefined threshold that determines the maximum allowable difference between the trigger price against the upper or lower limit executed price of a trade.
 It prevents excessive slippage during market volatility, ensuring orders are not executed at a significantly unfavorable price.